Omar Musa

-Omar bin Musa is a Malaysian-Australian author, poet, rapper, and visual artist from Queanbeyan, New South Wales.
-He has released four hip hop records, four books of poetry, and the novel Here Come the Dogs, which was long-listed for the Miles Franklin Award and the International Dublin Literary Award.
-Musa was named one of the Sydney Morning Herald's Young Novelists of the Year in 2015.
+Omar Musa, born Omar bin Musa, is a Malaysian-Australian author, poet, rapper, and visual artist.
+His novel Here Come the Dogs was longlisted for the 2015 Miles Franklin Award and the International Dublin Literary Award.
+In 2025, he released a second novel, Fierceland, that won the 2026 Miles Franklin Award.

 Early life and education

-Omar Musa was born in 1984 in Queanbeyan, New South Wales, Australia, to a multiracial family.
-His father, Musa bin Masran, was a prominent accomplished poet and former actor from Sandakan as well as Sipitang, Sabah, Malaysia, immigrated to Sydney in 1980.
-His father is of Suluk heritage, whilst Musa’s paternal grandmother is of Kedayan descent from the border areas between Malaysian Borneo and Brunei.
+Omar Musa was born Omar bin Musa in Queanbeyan, New South Wales, Australia.
+His mother, arts journalist Helen Musa, is of Irish descent.
+His father, Musa bin Masran, was a Malaysian poet of Suluk heritage, whose mother was of Kedayan descent from the border areas between Malaysian Borneo and Brunei.

-Musa’s mother, Helen Musa, of Irish extraction, is a former theatre director and historian who is now an arts journalist and critic.
-She currently serves as the arts editor for Canberra CityNews and has worked extensively in the arts field.

-Musa grew up in a block of flats in Queanbeyan, a satellite city of Canberra often referred to as "struggle town."
-He has described his upbringing as influenced by the cultural diversity of his Macedonian, Korean and Serbian neighbours, whose homes were filled with the scents of traditional cooking.
-He also witnessed social challenges within his community, including domestic violence, which he recalled in his 2013 TEDxSydney talk, Slam Poetry of the Streets.
+Musa grew up in a block of flats in Queanbeyan, a satellite city of Canberra.
+He has described his upbringing as influenced by the cultural diversity of his Macedonian, Korean and Serbian neighbours.
+He witnessed social challenges within his community, including domestic violence, which he recalled in his 2013 TEDxSydney talk, "Slam Poetry of the Streets".
 In the talk, he contrasted his childhood with the idealised image of Australia, stating that his experience held "no white sails of the Opera House ... no pavlova."

-Despite financial constraints, Musa was raised in an environment immersed in the arts.
-His parents, both strong advocates for artistic expression, provided him with access to cultural experiences such as concerts, exhibitions and theatre performances.
-This exposure played a significant role in shaping his creative development, and he has credited it as a formative influence on his artistic journey.
+Musa's parents were both strong advocates for artistic expression, and provided him with access to cultural experiences such as concerts, exhibitions, and theatre performances.
+He has credited this exposure to the arts as a formative influence on his creative development and career.

-Musa studied at the Australian National University and the University of California, Santa Cruz, where he honed his literary and artistic skills.
+Musa studied at the Australian National University and the University of California, Santa Cruz.